TimERTy/dotfiles/README.md

+# dotfiles
+Vim and Zsh config
-# dotfilesVim and Zsh config\ Zsh requires the prezto plugin
+Zsh requires the prezto plugin